 If you want more data, here is a detailed case study from Moz.
 In summary, they found that single users tend to view multiple posts in your listing, and that on average the posts are clicked on almost 100% of the time.
 In other words, you have a high chance to convert a potential searcher into a customer if you use Google My Business posts.

-How Can You Share Your Blog Post to Google My Business?
+How To Share Your Blog Post to Google My Business

 There are three main ways to share your blog post to your Google My Business listing.